 - undated in Europe

-Ivory anatomical figure, a pregnant female, with some removable internal organs, lying on cloth-covered bier
+Ivory anatomical figure, a pregnant female, with some removable internal organs, on wooden stand

 - Anatomy & Pathology